marchoeppner/gabi/docs/troubleshooting.md

 ## Quast reports many differences and an incomplete assembly

 Gabi uses a set of pre-configured genomes against which Quast benchmarks the respective assembly, based on the best-guess species assignment.
 That said, for each species, we use the RefSeq reference representative - which may nevertheless be phylogenetically distant to your sequenced bacterium.
 For example, for E. coli Gabi uses Escherichia coli K12; if you are sequencing E. coli O127:H6, you can expect quite a few differences.
-You can use a custom reference genome and annotation, if you wish - see our [usage](software.md) information.
+You can use a custom reference genome and annotation, if you wish - see our [usage](usage.md) information.

+## My ONT assembly crashes with an obscure error

+Please check if the option `--onthq` is set to `true` (this is the default!).
+It's possible that this setting is not appropriate for your data, which can lead Dragonflye to exit on an empty Fasta file halfway through the assembly process; you can disable this option by setting `--onthq false` and resume the pipeline (`-resume`).